 Apply for PACE/Gap Assistance

-To apply for assistance, please download, print, and complete the PACE/Gap Application
+To apply for assistance, please electronically complete the PACE/Gap Application and

-and submit your completed application to the appropriate Pathway Navigator, below.
+submit it to the appropriate Pathway Navigator below.”

 Michelle Russell-Graham (GAP/PACE Coordinator)